Motivic (Representation) Stability of Representation Varieties and Character Stacks: Motivic representation stability of representation varieties of free groups and free Abelian groups

 Using the corollary above, we are ready to show that the $G$-character stacks corresponding to free groups satisfy motivic representation stability in the cases of $G=\GL_r$ or $G=\U_r$.

 \begin{theorem} The $G$-character stacks corresponding to free groups satisfy motivic representation stability in the cases of $G=\GL_r$ or $G=\U_r$. \end{theorem}

 \begin{proof} In order to show motivic representation stability, it is enough to show that the sequence of symmetric powers $\Sym^n_G(X)$ is motivically stable (see Example \ref{ex:freemotrepstab}).
-In the case of $G=\GL_r$, this follows from Proposition \ref{prop:symmstabilizeGLr} and Lemma \ref{lem:openstabilizeallstabilize}.
-In the case of $G=\U_r$, the upper triangular matrices act on the upper half of the matrices linearly, and thus Proposition \ref{prop:symmstabilizeGLr} implies the statement. \end{proof}
+In the case of $G=\GL_r$, we consider the linear action of $\GL_r$ on the variety of $[r\times r]$ matrices (which is isomorphic to $\AA^{r^2}$).
+By Corollary \ref{cor:stabsymmetric}, we get that $\Sym^n_{\GL_r}(\AA^{r^2})$ is motivically stable.
+Since $\GL_r$ is an open subset of $\AA^{r^2}$, Lemma \ref{lem:openstabilizeallstabilize} implies our statement.
+The case of $G=\U_r$ is very similar, we consider the embedding $\U_r\to \GL_r$, and the linear action of the group of invertible upper triangular matrices on variety of upper triangular matrices (which is an affine space), and thus Corollary \ref{cor:stabsymmetric} together with Lemma \ref{lem:openstabilizeallstabilize} imply the statement. \end{proof}